ballerina-platform/nballerina/docs/exact.md

 as required.

 TBD Set case: I think it's very similar, but need to work it through.
+Note that the exact bit will also be cleared if there is a widening from the static type of r3 to the static type of r1[r2].

 ## Readonly